golangmastery/GopherLabs/README.md

 Gopher Labs brings you tutorials that help you get hands-on experience using Golang.
 Here you will find complete documentation of labs and tutorials that will help you, no matter if you are a beginner, SysAdmin, IT Pro or Developer.
 Yes, you read it right !
 Its $0 learning platform.
 You don't need any infrastructure.
-Most of the tutorials runs on [Play with GO Platform]( https://play.golang.org).
+Most of the tutorials runs on [Play with GO Platform](https://play.golang.org){: .btn }.
 This is a free browser based learning platform for you.
 Hence, we have everything ready for you to get started with.

 #  Getting Started in 3 Simple Steps

-- Join GopherLabs Contributors in 2 mins via [GopherLabs Discord Server](https://discord.gg/S3GtFvT)
+- Join GopherLabs Contributors in 2 mins via [GopherLabs Discord Server](https://discord.gg/S3GtFvT){: .btn }

-- Fork, Contribute & Share via [GopherLabs GITHUB Repository](https://github.com/collabnix/gopherlabs)
+- Fork, Contribute & Share via [GopherLabs GITHUB Repository](https://github.com/collabnix/gopherlabs){: .btn }

 -  [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/fold_left.svg?style=social&label=Follow%20%40BiradarSangam)](https://twitter.com/BiradarSangam)